 Short-term rental insurance for homeowners isn’t for use when you’re renting your house out on a week-to-week long-term basis, but for other brief periods of time.
 For starters, it’s important to understand that if you rent out your place to a tenant year-round, you’ll need landlord insurance.
 If you rent out your home for 62 days or less per year, you’ll want short-term home rental insuranceShort-term rental insurance policies for renters often limit the total number of days per policy period that your home can be rented out.

 If you rent your home beyond that threshold, you may not be able to collect on a claim if the unexpected should happen.
 A better choice would be to pick up bed-and-breakfast or hotel insurance that’s designed to protect against issues which typically arise from rental properties that are rented on a longer-term basis.

 Let Stephen B. Groton, California Insurance help you choose a policy that will fit your individual needs.
 Protecting your assets, whether personal, business, or both, is our goal.
 A well-chosen policy can lessen the impact of some of life’s most common, yet unforeseen perils.
-For our neighbors considering auto insurance in Pasadena, Altadena, Monrovia, Arcadia, Alhambra, Duarte, San Gabriel Valley, Sierra Madre, San Marino, Rosemead please consider calling, or sending us an online quote request!
+For our neighbors considering short- term- rental insurance in Pasadena, Altadena, Monrovia, Arcadia, Alhambra, Duarte, Sierra Madre, San Marino, Rosemead, The San Gabriel Valley and Foothill Communities, Los Angeles County please consider calling, or sending us an online quote request!